evanwill/clean-your-data/1-about.md

 OpenRefine is a [free](https://www.gnu.org/philosophy/free-sw.en.html){:target="_blank"}, [open source](https://github.com/OpenRefine/OpenRefine){:target="_blank"}, Java application, that runs offline in a web browser.

+The original creator, David Huynh, describes Refine as:

 > **“A power tool for working with messy data”**
 >
 > - more powerful than a spreadsheet